biolink/biolink-model/docs/AnatomicalEntityToAnatomicalEntityOntogenicAssociation.md

----
-parent: Classes
-title: biolink:AnatomicalEntityToAnatomicalEntityOntogenicAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: AnatomicalEntityToAnatomicalEntityOntogenicAssociation
+# Type: anatomical entity to anatomical entity ontogenic association

 A relationship between two anatomical entities where the relationship is ontogenic, i.e the two entities are related by development.
 A number of different relationship types can be used to specify the precise nature of the relationship